SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 a protocol can be used in many places where other types are allowed, including:

 * as a parameter type or return type in a function, method, or initializer
-* as the type of a named value or property
+* as the type of a constant, variable, or property
 * as the type of items in an ``Array``, ``Dictionary`` or other container

 .. note::